 Alternatives to GDP as a comprehensive measurement

 There have been significant criticisms of GDP over the last years.
-The Stiglitz–Sen–Fitoussi Commission, which popularized the buzzword “beyond GDP,” is clearly the primary example of critical evaluation, was created by the then President Sarkozy of France in 2008 .
+The Stiglitz–Sen–Fitoussi Commission, which popularized the buzzword “beyond GDP,” is clearly the primary example of critical evaluation, and was created by the former president of France, Nicolas Sarkozy, in 2008 .
 Its report calls for substantial innovation in economic accounts, including GDP.
 A strong emphasis of the report is a switch from production-based measures to measures focusing instead on income and consumption.
 The report concludes that material living standards are more closely associated with measures of real income and consumption than with GDP.
 Sometimes production expands or contracts without a commensurate expansion or contraction in material living standards, as GDP does not include income flows in and out of a country or adjust for depreciation.
 In addition, there may be consequential differences in consumers’ prices versus the price of GDP.
 It was thought that such a switch, with underlying household detail and with companion wealth and income distribution measures, would facilitate the construction of measures of income distribution, inequality, and poverty.

-The Stiglitz–Sen–Fitoussi Commission therefore recommended that material living standards should be tracked on a household basis, with accounts considering ingoing and outgoing financial payments, including payments and any “in-kind” benefits or services.
-Non-market activities were thought to be best captured through “satellite accounts” to the GDP accounts, with services provided, time used, and home-production goods included, particularly as the latter can be very important for developing countries.
+The Stiglitz-Sen-Fitoussi Commission therefore recommended that material living standards should be tracked on a household basis, with accounts considering ingoing and outgoing financial payments, including payments and any “in-kind” benefits or services.
+Nonmarket activities were thought to be best captured through “satellite accounts” to the GDP accounts, with services provided, time used, and home-production goods included, particularly as the latter can be very important for developing countries.
 In contrast, the report recommends indicators as opposed to monetary or numerical measures, in almost all regards, when considering societal well-being and sustainability (i.e. economic, environmental, and social sustainability, and their interlinkages).
 The exception is a call for surveys that ask individuals to subjectively and objectively describe their quality of life and priorities and measures that capture social capital, inequities, and the relationships between personal quality of life dimensions.
 However, statistical offices were asked to provide enough information so that an index could be constructed to capture these well-being features.
 The conclusion is that sustainability should be presented in a “dashboard” of indicators, in which monetary measures should be given a secondary role because of the difficulty of constructing them.
 The environment and environmental considerations are also suggested to be part of this dashboard.

 Happiness is another possible measure.
-The most recent World Happiness Report, published in 2016 by the Sustainable Development Solutions Network, describes happiness measures for 156 countries.
+The most recent World Happiness Report, published in 2021 by the UN Sustainable Development Solutions Network, describes happiness measures for 149 countries.
 Six factors, comprising levels of GDP, life expectancy, generosity, social support, freedom, and corruption, are sub-components of the happiness measure .
 Generosity is measured by: recent donations; social support (having someone to count on in times of trouble); and freedom (perceived freedom to make life decisions).
 Survey respondents are asked to give their subjective ratings of happiness on a scale from zero to ten; it has been shown that these rankings can be linked to variations in the six factors listed above.
 The latest report is an update in a series that started in 2012.
 As well as describing the overall country happiness measures, the recent report describes the levels of happiness inequality among countries and within countries and regions.